-2. Related Work
+2 Related Work

-The presented approach exhibits the same general differences with the CEGARbased approach of [12] at the LHA level as formerly at the TA level.
+The presented approach exhibits the same general differences with the CEGARbased approach of [9] at the LHA level as formerly at the TA level.
 First, the input of CEGAR-based methods is a bad location to be avoided while the input of our inverse method is a good reference valuation for the parameters; second, the constraint in CEGAR-based methods guarantees the avoidance of bad locations while the constraint generated by the inverse method guarantees the same behavior (in terms of discrete moves) as under the reference valuation.

-Additionally, our inverse method based approach for LHA is comparable to the symbolic analysis presented in [2] for improving the simulation coverage of hybrid systems.
+Additionally, our inverse method based approach for LHA is comparable to the symbolic analysis presented in [1] for improving the simulation coverage of hybrid systems.
 In their work, Alur et al. start from an initial state x and a discrete-time simulation trajectory, and compute a constraint describing those initial states that are guaranteed to be equivalent to x, where two initial states are considered to be equivalent if the resulting trajectories contain the same locations at each discrete step of execution.
 The same kind of constraint can be generated by our inverse method when initial values of the continuous variables are defined using parameters.
 The two methods are however methodologically different.
 On the one hand, the generalization process done by the inverse method works, using forward analysis, by refining the current constraint over the parameters that repeatedly discards the generated states that are incompatible with the initial valuation of x; on the other hand, the method of Alur et al. generalizes the initial value of x by performing a backward propagation of sets of equivalent states.
 This latter approach can be practically done because the system is supposed to be deterministic, thus making easy the identification of transitions between discrete states during the execution.
 Our inverse method, in contrast, can also treat nondeterministic systems.
-Since the method of [2] is based on simulation, scalability is less an issue, given that the examined model is simulateable.

-The approach presented in [19] shares a similar goal, namely identifying for single test cases a robust environment that leads to the same qualitative behavior.
+The approach presented in [15] shares a similar goal, namely identifying for single test cases a robust environment that leads to the same qualitative behavior.
 Instead of using symbolic reachability techniques, their approach is based on the stability of the continuous dynamics.
 By using a bisimulation function (or contraction map), a robust neighborhood can be constructed for each test point.
 As traditional numeric simulation can be used, this makes the technique computationally effective.
 But, for weakly stable systems, a lot of test points have to be considered in order to achieve a reasonable coverage.
-Note that both [2] and [19] only consider the coverage of the initial states, while our approach can be applied in the more general context of parameter synthesis.
+For some of the examples in [15], we achieve better or comparable results (see [10]).

-3. Hybrid Automata with Parameters
+3 Hybrid Automata with Parameters

-3.1.
-Basic Definitions
+3.1 Basic Definitions